chickenPopcorn/EqEq/notes/language-reference-manual.md

 /* This works too.
-In this case, gcd is not in any special scope */ gcd = {  // this is a function
+In this case, gcd is not in any special scope */ gcd = {
   ...  // same as the above example
 }

 // evaluate gcd of 10 and 20